Bipedal Robot Running: Human-like Actuation Timing Using Fast and Slow Adaptations: Discussion

 \subsection{Effect of estimated gait cycle adaptation in rhythm generator}

 In this study, to realize a bipedal robot capable of running with human-like actuation timing, we designed a controller based on the CPG that could adapt its gait cycle through slow adaptation, in addition to fast adaptation (phase resetting) in the rhythm generator.
-Notably, the results validated that both the simple model and the robot could achieve continuous running.
+While the fast adaptation adjusts the phase impulsively at each foot contact, the slow adaptation adjusts the period with each step.
+From a time-scale perspective, the running period is about the same as for slow adaptation cycle, whereas fast adaptation occurs in a very short duration.
+This relationship is consistent with human physiological study~\cite{Morton2006}.
+Notably, the results validated that both the simple model and the robot could achieve continuous running by adaptive controller, although their body dynamics, actuator output, and resulting gait cycle and duty rate were largely different.
 Moreover, owing to the slow adaptation of the rhythm generator, the estimated gait cycle and the actual gait cycle asymptotically approached each other through slow adaptation (Figs.~\ref{fig:sim_CPG}a and~\ref{fig:exp1_CPG}), whereas the left and right legs were actuated in alternate phases by employing the phase-difference compensation term.
 Furthermore, fast adaptation allowed the robot to run even for a mismatch between the estimated and actual gait cycles.
+Particularly, in the simple model, a stable limit cycle was formed from the interaction between nervous system, body, and environment, and the locomotion was attracted to the stable limit cycle.
+These results suggest that not only the fast adaptation but also slow adaptation of the rhythm generator plays an significant role to generate the adaptive locomotion.

-These results suggest that the fast and slow adaptation of the rhythm generator plays an significant role to generate the adaptive locomotion.
 In the real robot experiment, the pattern formulator actuated the pneumatic actuators, which represent the vastus muscles of the robot, and the BLDC motors, which represent the hip extensor muscle groups, according to the phase angle of the rhythm generator.
-Therefore, the obtained results demonstrated that the robot could reproduce human-like running with a constant rate of muscle firing relative to the gait cycle, regardless of the actual running cycle, owing to the fast and slow adaptation of the rhythm generator.
+Therefore, the obtained results demonstrated that the robot could run with a constant rate of muscle firing relative to the gait cycle regardless of the actual running cycle, which is similar to human running, owing to the fast and slow adaptation of the rhythm generator.